 Keep in mind that a high monthly premium could take a big chunk out of your take home pay, even if the plan is better.
 It’s also worth asking about an employer provided healthcare spending account.
 How much is it worth and what sorts of medical costs can it be used to cover?
 Remember, a good health insurance plan that doesn’t cost you a ton of monthly premiums can be worth its weight in gold.
 However, a bad plan can be a financial albatross.

 Life and Disability Insurance

-Another common type of benefit is life insurance and disability insurance.
-It’s often included as part of the healthcare benefits.
+Other common types of benefit are life insurance and disability insurance.
+They’re often included as part of the healthcare benefits.
 In exchange for monthly premiums (either paid by the company or yourself), you will receive some coverage in the event you suffer a serious disability or death.
-You will name a beneficiary to receive this benefit, usually your spouse, children, or another person you trust.
+You will name a beneficiary to receive these benefits, usually your spouse, children, or another person you trust.

 The second type of pension, and the one that is far more common in today’s workforce, is known as a Defined Contribution plan.
 This is where an employer contributes to a 401(k) plan (or RSP, for Canadian readers) on your behalf while you are working.
 If you leave the company, the contributions stop.
 However, you will still be able to manage the money yourself.
 If you move to a different company, you can continue to invest the sum.
 If you retire, you can use the money to pay your expenses.